 Getting fit is about increasing your activity level, but the number of calories you consume and burn every day will also contribute to your weight loss or healthy lifestyle.
 One of the basic features of an activity tracker is calorie counting, and you’ll see exactly how many calories you burn during every activity.
 With that knowledge, you can adjust your food intake or see where you can challenge yourself to burn more.

 Sleep is one of the most important parts of a healthy lifestyle.
-Getting the right quantity and quality of sleep can be challenging, and a wearable activity tracker can help by providing you with sleep duration, hours of deep sleep, and hours of light sleep.
+Getting the right quantity and quality of sleep can be challenging, and a wearable activity tracker can help by monitoring your sleep and providing you with sleep duration, hours of deep sleep, and hours of light sleep.

 Performance activity trackers